ChewyJetpack/chewyjetpack.github.io/content/work/case-studies/analysis-reddits-2018-redesign.md

   looking at the outcomes, there are a number of lessons to be learned from both their successes and their failures.
 meta_description: A detailed look at Reddit's 2018 redesign process, outcomes, and pitfalls.
-By understanding the workings of Reddit’s redesign process, and looking at the outcomes, there are a number of lessons to be learned from both their successes and their failures.
+By understanding the workings of Reddit's redesign process, and looking at the outcomes, there are a number of lessons to be learned from both their successes and their failures.
+impact: >-
+  Provided critical insights that directly informed NewsNow's redesign strategy, helping avoid Reddit's mistakes and implement a user-centric approach that preserved functionality while modernizing the platform.
 contentBlocks:
   - content: >-
       > This analysis was originally undertaken as part of my role as Creative